Fictionarry/ER-NeRF/README.md

 ### Audio Pre-process

 In our paper, we use DeepSpeech features for evaluation.
-You can select the type of audio feature by `--asr_model <deepspeech, esperanto, hubert, hubert_cn>`.
+You can select the type of audio feature by `--asr_model <deepspeech, esperanto, hubert>`.

 * DeepSpeech